amuhirwa/HMM/README.md

 ### Issue: "File not found"

 - Check file paths in the notebook
-- Ensure CSV files are in correct directories
+- Ensure CSV files are in the correct directories
 - Use absolute paths if relative paths fail

 ### Issue: "Too few samples for training"